-According to the 1927 Western Mail caption (above) it was after that it was used as a boarding house for FGS boys.
+According to the 1927 Western Mail caption (above) it was later used as a boarding house for Fremantle Grammar School boys.

 The building was on the corner of High St and Queen St, where the Hoyts Cinema, later the Oriana Cinema stood.
 There are now some very ordinary shops there.

-The side caption reads: This was taken out of the "The Western Mail", Special Fremantle Number, 14 April 1927.
+The side caption with the photo above reads: This was taken out of the "The Western Mail", Special Fremantle Number, 14 April 1927.

 Photo from the Local History Collection, Fremantle Library, enhanced by Bob Sommerville: thanks!